 Stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders are the perils of a sedentary lifestyle.
 Did you know that the best remedy for back pain is actually plenty of movement?

 Try to get active where and when you can: Walk swinging your arms.
 Ditch the lift and use the stairs.
 Take regular breaks from your desk.
-Learn good posture with Alexander technique or Yoga practice (“cat stretch pose” first thing in the morning is excellent if you wake up with a stiff back.
-And spinal twists at your desk can be done subtly and easily while sitting in your chair.
-And you may have heard it a thousand times before, but do drink plenty of water to help your organs function efficiently and detoxify naturally.)
+Learn good posture with Alexander technique or yoga practice.
+Cat stretch pose first thing in the morning is excellent if you wake up with a stiff back, while spinal twists at your desk can be done subtly and easily while sitting in your chair.
+Drink plenty of water to help your organs function efficiently and detoxify naturally.

 If you want to book a massage as part of a package, for either yourself or a friend, be sure to visit our spa vouchers page, or take a look at our latest spa deals.
 For more details or advice, contact our spa experts today.